stackhpc/ansible-role-cluster-infra/README.md

       (taken from a pre-allocated and supplied list) and associated with the port.
     * `Cluster::NodeNet2`: Two network interfaces.
 The first two networks listed in `cluster_net` are used.
+    * `Cluster::NodeNet2WithFIP`: Two network interfaces.
+The first two networks listed in `cluster_net` are used.
+A floating IP will be allocated from the first network and associated with the instance.
     * `Cluster::NodeNet2WithFIPSRIOV`: Two network interfaces.
 The first interface has a floating IP attached (using the `floating_net` and `security_groups`).
       The second interface is configured as an SR-IOV port resource, for